LinXHUHU/Obsidian-note/知识/ModSar/IR/E2E.md

 > 发明的技术领域，让读者有一个整体印象

 Technical Field of the Invention:

-The technical field of the invention pertains to data integrity protection mechanisms in communication systems, particularly in the context of automotive electronic systems.
-Specifically, it involves ensuring the integrity and reliability of data transmitted between different components or nodes within the automotive network.
-The purpose is to safeguard critical data as it travels from its source to its destination, thereby maintaining the functionality and safety of the overall automotive system.
+The invention operates within the technical field of data integrity protection mechanisms in communication systems, with a particular focus on optimizing End-to-End (E2E) verification processes.
+This technology is highly relevant in various industries where data transmission reliability and security are critical, including automotive, aerospace, telecommunications, and industrial automation.

 Prior Art State:

-In the realm of automotive electronics and communication systems, ensuring data integrity during transmission has been a longstanding concern.
-Traditional methods for data protection, such as error detection and correction codes, have been employed to address this issue.
-However, with the increasing complexity and connectivity of modern automotive networks, more sophisticated solutions are required to effectively mitigate the risks associated with data corruption, tampering, or interception.
+In the prior art, particularly in the context of automotive communication systems, ensuring the integrity and reliability of data during transmission has been a significant concern.
+Traditional E2E mechanisms often involve multiple data copying operations as data packets traverse through different layers or components of the communication stack.
+While effective in verifying data integrity, these methods suffer from inefficiencies due to redundant data copying, leading to increased processing overhead and reduced system performance.

-One of the prominent technologies used in this domain is End-to-End (E2E) data integrity protection.
-E2E mechanisms employ cryptographic techniques, checksums, or other integrity verification methods to verify the authenticity and integrity of data packets from their source to their destination.
-These mechanisms provide a robust defense against various threats, including data manipulation, injection of malicious payloads, or unauthorized access.
+Various protocols, standards, and implementations have been developed to address these challenges, including those specified by organizations like Autosar (AUTomotive Open System ARchitecture) and industry standards such as ISO 26262 for functional safety in automotive systems.
+Additionally, research and development efforts have explored advanced cryptographic techniques, checksum algorithms, and error detection/correction methods to enhance the reliability and security of data transmission.

-The prior art in this field includes various protocols, standards, and implementations aimed at ensuring E2E data integrity in automotive communication networks.
-These may include protocols specified by organizations like Autosar (AUTomotive Open System ARchitecture) or industry standards such as ISO 26262 for functional safety in automotive systems.
-Additionally, research and development efforts from academia and industry have contributed to advancing the state-of-the-art in E2E data protection mechanisms tailored to the specific requirements and challenges of automotive applications.
+However, despite these advancements, the prior art often lacks efficient solutions to minimize the number of data copying operations during E2E verification, leading to suboptimal performance and resource utilization.
+This limitation underscores the need for innovative approaches to improve the efficiency and effectiveness of data integrity protection mechanisms in communication systems, which the present invention aims to address.

 > 发明用来解决的问题